wireapp/ansible-cassandra/README.md

 ## Development setup

 Install [molecule](https://github.com/ansible/molecule).
-E.g. ensure you have docker installed, then, using a virtualenv, `pip install molecule ansible docker-py`.
+E.g. ensure you have docker installed, then, using a virtualenv, `pip install molecule ansible docker`.

 * `molecule converge` to run the playbook against docker containers
 * `molecule lint` and `molecule syntax` to improve yaml.